Preconference Events

 Middle Management Academy (MMA)

-Wednesday, April 22, through Saturday, April 25
+Wednesday, April 22 through Saturday, April 25

-Members and Nonmembers: $1,550
+Members and Nonmembers: $2,600

 Middle Management Academy (MMA) is the only program of its kind to develop future health care leaders into strong links in the management chain.
 They learn the skills to engage staff, improve performance and fulfill their role as influential front-line leaders.
-The MMA blends best-in-class management and supervision tools with experiential learning customized for behavioral health and health care managers and leaders.
+MMA blends best-in-class management and supervision tools with experiential learning customized for behavioral health and health care managers and leaders.
+Participants explore real-world questions that spark insight into their own management strengths and help resolve thorny supervision challenges.
+The curriculum emphasizes learning and applying skills related to employee engagement, staff supervision, change management, healthy conflict, teamwork and trust.
+Registration includes admission to the 3.5-day training, an MMA Workbook, a personalized Myers-Briggs Type Indicator report and breakfast each day.
+To learn more, contact Kim Murray.

-Full-day Preconference Universities
+Full-day Preconference Events

 2026 CCBHC Forum

-Sunday, April 26 | 9 a.m.-5 p.m.
+Sunday, April 26 | 9 a.m. to 5 p.m.
 MT

 Members and Government Officials: $425 | Nonmembers: $475